fontikar/DIY_Rpkg_pkgdown/README.md

 ### Overview of workshop:

-Interactive coding
+Interactive coding:

 - The best things come as {pkgdown} pages 🎁
 - Storage is a little different 🗃
 -Set & forget it with GitHub Actions ⏲
 - Updating your package documentation 📝
 - Got Articles? 📚
 - Customising your website ✨🎨
 - Nifty Navbars 🗺
+- Ordering your Articles menu 🗂
 - Ordering your Reference Section 🗂

 ### Additional resources
 If you want to give your package something *extra*: